nnur/Stains-on-the-Brain/README.md

 ![stain](/public/images/32.png "Stain # 32")

 Choices: 1.
-A goodbye, 2. muddy waters, 3. mountain, 4. ephemerality
+A goodbye, 2. muddy waters, 3. mountain, 4. poop stain

 Then the stain reveals what it really is.